thephpleague/statsd/README.md

     $statsd->gauge('api.logged_in_users', 123456);

+## Testing

+    phpunit

 ## Contributing

 - Fork the project
 - Create your own feature branch
 - Make your changes
+- Run the tests and add your own
 - Push to your own fork
 - Create pull request to origin repo